 We provide market participants with a wide variety of alternatives for connecting to and accessing our markets for a fee.
-We also offer market participants co-location services, whereby we charge firms for cabinet space and power to house their own equipment and servers within our data centers.
+We also offer market participants colocation services, whereby we charge firms for cabinet space and power to house their own equipment and servers within our data centers.
 These participants are charged monthly fees for cabinet space, connectivity and support in accordance with our published fee schedules.
 These fees are recognized on a monthly basis when the performance obligation is met.
 We also earn revenues from annual and monthly exchange membership and registration fees.
-Revenues for providing access to our markets, co-location services and monthly exchange membership and registration fees are recognized on a monthly basis as the service is provided.
+Revenues for providing access to our markets, colocation services and monthly exchange membership and registration fees are recognized on a monthly basis as the service is provided.
 Revenues from annual fees for exchange membership and registration fees are recognized ratably over the following 12-month period since the customer receives and consumes the benefit as Nasdaq provides the service.
-We also offer broker services to financial participants in the Nordic market primarily providing flexible back-office systems, which allow customers to entirely or partly outsource their company's back-office functions.
+We also offer broker services to financial participants in the Nordic market primarily offering technology and customized securities administration solutions.
+Such services and solutions primarily consist of flexible back-office systems, which allow customers to efficiently manage safekeeping, settlement and corporate actions and reporting, and include connectivity to exchanges and central securities depositories.
 Revenues from broker services are based on a fixed basic fee for administration or licensing, maintenance and operations, and an incremental fee depending on the number of transactions completed.
 Broker services revenues are generally billed and recognized monthly.
+As previously noted, in January 2020, management commenced an orderly wind-down of this broker services operations business.
+We expect this winddown to continue through the second quarter of 2021.